jsquires0/EN605.617/module5/README.md

 cipher_assignment.exe and math_assignment.exe
 Both are built with the same Makefile, and run with the same commands:

-*_assignment.exe <total threads> <block size>
+*_assignment.exe

 For example, executing

-cipher_assignment.exe 512 256
+cipher_assignment.exe

-will encrypt a random input array of 512 characters using the cipher.
-The calculation runs on 512 threads and 2 blocks twice: once using pageable host memory, and then again using pinned host memory.
+will encrypt a random input array of TOTALTHREADS characters using the cipher.
+The calculation runs on TOTALTHREADS threads and TOTALTHREADS/THREADS_IN_BLOCK blocks once using constant memory, and then again using shared memory.

-Timing results are printed to the console.
-The host -> device transfer is timed, though there's no particular reason to choose this over device -> host.
-Both show the same result: pinned memory is around 1.5-2x faster for large transfers
+The values of TOTALTHREADS and THREADS_IN_BLOCK can be found at the top of cipher.cu and math_main.cu.
+TOTALTHREADS must be divisible by THREADS_IN_BLOCK.

+Kernel execution times are printed to the console.